rickymagal/ComputationalComplexity-ChristosH.Papadimitriou/part-01-algorithms/chapter-02-turing-machines/chapter-02-section-2.2-turing-machines-as-algorithms.md

 Later, when you compare models, you will be forced to argue that “one RAM instruction” corresponds to “polylog steps on a TM” (or similar).
 This is where the bookkeeping begins.

 ## Cross-source insight: why “language” is the right abstraction
-If you compare with computability texts (Sipser, Hopcroft–Ullman), you’ll see that “language” is the natural abstraction for:
-- decidability and undecidability,
+If you compare with computability texts (Sipser, Hopcroft–Ullman), you’ll see that “language” is the natural abstraction for decidability and undecidability, reductions, and complexity classes.
-- reductions,
-- complexity classes.

 The same abstraction supports everything from SAT to factoring to graph isomorphism—once you accept “everything is a string,” complexity becomes a unifying theory rather than a zoo of ad hoc problems.

 ---